Is it a mole or skin tag? Do you know the difference?

 The American Academy of Dermatology defines a mole as one color, usually brown, but can be tan, black, red, pink, blue, skin-toned or colorless.
 They are round in shape, flat or slightly raised and look the same from month to month.

 Your moles may not look alike.
 Moles can have hair and some will change slowly over time.
 They can appear anywhere on the skin, even under your nails.
 Moles may darken after exposure to the sun, during your teenage years or in pregnancy.
 They can range in size from small dots to more than an inch, but most are less than ¼ of an inch in diameter.

-According to the mayoclinic.org website, “Moles are caused when cells in the skin, called melanocytes, grow in clusters or clumps.
+The MayoClinic.org website says, “Moles are caused when cells in the skin, called melanocytes, grow in clusters or clumps.
 Melanocytes are distributed throughout your skin and produce melanin, the natural pigment that gives your skin its color.”
 Moles are common; almost every adult has some.
 It's normal for light skinned adults to have anywhere from 10-40.